Short Fiction: Detective Manse and the Infallible Oracle

 A genre-bending short story across space and time

 This is the follow-up to Detective Manse and the Horror from Beyond Time.
 I’d recommend reading that story first, but it is not strictly required.

-The bloke barged into my office like the sequel no one had asked for: puffed up with unearned self-importance while rapidly burning goodwill, disturbing my peaceful resolution, and only tolerated in the name of making a quick buck.
+The bloke barged into my office like the sequel no one had asked for: puffed up with unearned self-importance while rapidly burning goodwill, and only tolerated in the name of making a quick buck.

 “Manse."
 The mustached man jerked his thumb in the direction of the door, with all the bedside manner of a drill sergeant about to send another poor sucker off to war.
 “There’s a case we need you on.
 Arson, McLeary manor.
 Real strange nut lived there.
 One of your kind of people.”

 I sighed, leaning back in my chair while a pause pregnant enough to pop out triplets ticked past.
 The furry-faced man was staring at me with an expectant look as I desperately tried to place how I knew him.

 To fully explain the social awkwardness I felt in that moment, I need to go back to the creation of the universe.